 Details on the legislation on non-native invasive species in Northern Ireland can be found on Invasive Species Ireland http://invasivespeciesireland.com/legislation/northern-ireland/

 The Centre for Environmental Data and Recording (CEDaR) collates wildlife records for both native and non-native species.

 You can record your sightings on their website either as a single record event or you can register with them and send details through a free online account.

 Council will tackle the following invasive non-native species on Council owned land

-To report non-native invasive species on Council owned land please email
+To report non-native invasive species please click here.

 Further information for Householders

 The main information can be found on the NI Direct website https://www.nidirect.gov.uk/articles/invasive-plants